Hibernating Bear Tai Chi

 Hibernating Bear Tai Chi - Other Ways To Learn

-I live with hypermobility spectrum disorder, fibromyalgia, and chronic fatigue syndrome.
+A little about me.
+Hello everyone, I live with hypermobility spectrum disorder, fibromyalgia, and chronic fatigue syndrome.
 My experience of living with chronic pain, chronic fatigue and physical restriction has given me a unique insight into training and teaching Tai Chi and Qigong.
 I have trained the practices personally since 2006, experiencing the raw ebb and flow of chronic health since and seeing the benefits these practices can offer.
 I have trained many students with a differing base line than the norm, in private tuition in the home, across the community, in residential homes for the elderly, at hospices, at chronic health support groups, at physiotherapy studios, on behalf of the council wellbeing team, on behalf of the chronic pain clinic at a hospital and through my online classes.

 I have supported students with the following conditions: